Got Questions? We’ve Got Answers!

-Whether you’re a coconut yoghurt virgin or an experienced connoisseur, here are a few helpful things you might like to know:
+Whether you’re a coconut yoghurt / kefir virgin, or an experienced connoisseur of plant-based products, here are a few helpful facts you might like to know:

 What’s the clear stuff at the bottom of the jar?